port-labs/port-docs/docs/tutorials/complete-use-cases/service-locking.md

 :::

 :::note
-Our deployment config for Blueprint has a property called `locked` with a boolean value, we will use the value of that field to determine whether new deployments are allowed.
+Our deployment config for Blueprint has a property called `locked` with a boolean value, we will use the value of that field to determine whether new deployments of the service are allowed.
 :::

 Now that you have your Blueprints created, connected and ready to go, time to create your Entities: